What's The Best Way To Get To Pailon Del Diablo From Baños?

 |-||More expensive than bike or bus|

-Paying for a tour is an easy way to get to Pailon Del Diablo, especially if you want the day to be taken care of, and even better if you don’t like riding bicycles.
+Paying for a guided tour is one of the easiest ways to get to Pailon Del Diablo, especially if you want all your admin to be taken care of.

-Viator currently offers two tours we are using to give you an idea:
+Viator currently offers two tours which I am using to give you an idea of the itinerary:

 - Pailon Del Diablo & Route of Waterfalls – 3 hours – £8.49 / $10.99